cuongttn2/sample_flutter/README.md

 # sample

 This is a new cubit with stateless widget introduction.
-And also from this project, you can know how to convert a stateful widget to a stateless widget.
+And also from this project, you can learn how to convert a stateful widget to a stateless widget.
 Hope you enjoy the project.

 ## Getting Started